Reginald the Vampire: Season 1 (2022)

+Season 2 (2024)

 Production

-Development

 On August 5, 2021, it was announced that Syfy had ordered a ten episode contemporary adaptation of Johnny B. Truant's Fat Vampire book series.

-On January 15, 2023, Syfy renewed the series for a second season.
+On January 15, 2023, Syfy renewed the series for a second season, which premiered on May 8, 2024.

+In one episode, Batalon spoke Ilocano language to trace his real life heritage, even using 'Andres' as Reginald's surname to honor his mother, Vangie.
+On July 15, 2024, Syfy cancelled the series after two seasons.

 Reception

 The review aggregator website Rotten Tomatoes reports a 70% approval rating with an average rating of 6.7/10, based on 10 critic reviews.
 The website's critics consensus reads, "Reginald doesn't particularly stand out in the already crowded vampire genre, but Jacob Batalon invests his hapless protagonist with enough charm to make this spunky series worth a bite."